 php_value post_max_size 256M php_value memory_limit 512M php_value max_input_time 180 php_value max_execution_time 180

-Option 2: Editing the wp-config.php file
+Method 2.
+Editing the wp-config.php File

-Another way to amend the uploaded file exceeds the upload_max_filesize directive in php.ini error is by editing the wp-config.php file.
-It is located in your main WordPress directory.Once opened, add this line before the “Happy blogging” part:
+Another way to get rid of the uploaded file exceeds the upload_max_filesize directive in php.ini error is by tweaking the wp-config.php file located in your root directory.

 @ini_set('upload_max_size' , '256M' );